drtaissa/drtaissa.github.io/cv.md

 ## CONFERENCE PROCEEDINGSConference Proceedings

+* *The distribution of carbonaceous molecules and SiN around the S-type AGB star W Aquilae* __T.
+Danilovich__, M. Van de Sande, A. M. S. Richards and the ATOMIUM Consortium “The Origin of Outflows in Evolved Stars”, Proceedings of the International Astronomical Union, 16(S366), 178-183, 2020

 * *Unravelling the sulphur chemistry of AGB stars*
     __T.
 Danilovich__
     “Why Galaxies Care About AGB Stars: A Continuing Challenge through Cosmic Time”, Proceedings of the International Astronomical Union, 14(S343), 379-380, 2019